libinruan/hierarchical_bayesian_target_encoder/README.md

-# bayesian-cat-encoder
+# Hierarichcial Bayesian Target Encoder
-Bayesian target encoder with the capacity to encode cross features with hierarchical relationship.
+`hierarchical-bay-cat-encoder` is a Python library to encode classes of cross features derived from categorical features that relate to one another in a herarchival structure.
+It facilitates the need to covert categorical features into continuous variables based on the information with respect to target responses.